utsa-lib-cedish/mapbox-layers/README.md

 ![create the App component](markdown-images/basic-react-2.png "the basic main file importing the App component")

+At this point, the app works exactly as it did before, rendering the content "Hello World!", but it has a more scalable component structure.

-### Your Mapbox Token
+### The Mapbox Token

-So far we are just creating a very basic React structure.
-Now let's bring in the map.
-To do this, we have to start with some housekeeping.
-To work with Mapbox, we'll need an API key, and to store that we are going to use a file that we will not share or commit to version control.
+So far we have just created a very basic React framework.
+Now we want to bring in a Mapbox map.
+To do this, we'll need a Mapbox API key and a place to store it.

-When you created your Vite project, Vite created a file called .gitignore containing a list of all the files that Git version control should ignore in this project.
-We are going to add an entry to the gitignore.
-Add `.env.local`.
+When we created our Vite project, Vite created a file called .gitignore, which is a list of all files and directories that Git version control should ignore in this project.
+We are going to add `.env.local` to the gitignore file.

 ![add .env.local to gitignore](markdown-images/map-component-2.png "A gitignore file with .env.local added")

-Now create the `.env.local` file in the root of your project directory.
-Leave it empty for now.
+Now we'll create the `.env.local` file in the root of our project directory.
+We'll leave it empty for now.

 ![create .env.local](markdown-images/map-component-3.png "an empty env.local file")

 For the next step, we are going to need a Mapbox API key.
-Go to [mapbox.com](mapbox.com), make sure you have a free account, and copy your default public key.
-For projects that will be made public, you should create a [url-restricted token](https://docs.mapbox.com/accounts/guides/tokens/#url-restrictions) but for learning purposes, your default public token is fine.
+We go to [mapbox.com](mapbox.com).
+If we don't already have one, we make a free account.
+In our account overview we should see a "Default public token".
+We'll copy this.
+For projects that will be made public, you should create a [url-restricted token](https://docs.mapbox.com/accounts/guides/tokens/#url-restrictions) but for learning purposes, the default public token is fine.

 ![get mapbox api key](markdown-images/map-component-4a.png "the mapbox website on an account's tokens page")

-In .env.local, declare a variable called `VITE_MAPBOX_TOKEN` and set its value to your token: `VITE_MAPBOX_TOKEN=your-mapbox-token`.
-Do not put quotes around the token value.
+In .env.local, we now declare a variable called `VITE_MAPBOX_TOKEN` and set its value to the token: `VITE_MAPBOX_TOKEN=your-mapbox-token`.
+We don't put quotes around the token value.

 ![put token value in environment file](markdown-images/map-component-5.png "the .env.local file with a mapbox token")

-This is the environment file we wil use for any API tokens or keys that our app might use.
-We put the file in gitignore so that it is never shared if we want to show or share our project.
+The `.env.local` file is where we'll put any API tokens or keys that our app might use.
+We put this file in our gitignore list so it will never be shared if we want to share our project.
 Note that this will work only in a Vite environment.
 We could also put it in a file called `keys.js` and export it using the JavaScript module system.

-Now we will need to install our mapbox-gl React library.
-Open a second terminal window and enter `npm install mapbox-gl`.
+Now we need to install the Mapbox GL JS React library.
+We'll open a second terminal window and enter `npm install mapbox-gl`.
 This will install the official Mapbox GL JS package for use with the React framework.

 ![npm install mapbox-gl](markdown-images/map-component-6.png "npm install mapbox-gl command")

 ### The Map Component

 We are now ready to start working on our Map component.
-Inside `src`, we will create a `components` directory.
+Inside `src`, we'll create a `components` directory.
 Inside `components`, we will create a file called `Map.jsx`.
 Inside the Map component, for now we'll just create the Map function and export it.

 `Map.jsx`:
 ```jsx